-When a person has become addicted to drugs or alcohol, their entire mind, body and spirit are affected by the substance.
-In particular, the brain can be tied to an addiction before or after the substance abuse has begun.
+When a person has become addicted to drugs or alcohol, their entire mind, body, and spirit are affected by the substance.
+In particular, the brain can be tied to addiction before or after the substance abuse has begun.
 In either case, there is help for anyone willing to take the first step and admit they have a problem.
-In this post we go into the connection between mental health and addiction
+In this post, we go into the connection between mental health and addiction.

 Addictions that Stem from Mental Illness

 A large percentage of addicts have an underlying mental illness that may or may not have been diagnosed in the past.
 Often, especially in adolescents, mental illnesses are dismissed as personality traits and can go untreated for years.
-A person suffering from anxiety may just be said to worry a lot or a person with Obsessive Compulsive Disorder (OCD) may just seem to be particular about certain aspects of their life.
+A person suffering from anxiety may just be said to worry a lot, or a person with obsessive-compulsive disorder (OCD) may seem to be overly particular about certain aspects of their life.
 When untreated mental disorder symptoms worsen, an individual of any age may turn to drugs or alcohol as a way to escape those side effects.
 Self-medication of this type can easily lead to addiction, compounding the problems a person has in their life.
 No matter what the situation, there is help available.

 Dual diagnosis is the medical term for someone suffering from both an addiction and a mental disorder.
 Co-existing disorders can come in many combinations, some more frequent than others.
-For example, depression and alcohol are a mental disorder and substance addiction that are often found together in a patient.
-Addiction and mental illness can never be described as something positive, however, after years of research, co-occurring disorders are now receiving special attention from the medical community and if there was ever a good time to be a dual diagnosis patient, it is now.
+For example, depression and alcoholism are mental disorders that are often found to exist simultaneously in a patient.
+Addiction and mental illness can never be described as something positive, however, after years of research, co-occurring disorders are now receiving special attention from the medical community, and if there was ever a good time to be a dual diagnosis patient, it is now.